 Students must also complete a program application and upload a resume and self-statement.
 However, certificate applicants do not need to send in letters of recommendation.

-For information regarding gainful employment disclosure data, go to the Toulouse Graduate School certificate disclosure page and select the rehabilitation counseling option.
+For information regarding gainful employment disclosure data, go here.